-Rome Marathon 2020 Canceled: Commitment and dedication reign at the Maratona di Roma The Rome Marathon is the largest marathon in Italy.
+Rome Marathon 2021: Commitment and dedication reign at the Maratona di Roma The Rome Marathon is the largest marathon in Italy.
 Every year it attracts more than 15,000 of local and foreign runners.
 Another 50,000 people participate in the 5km Roma Fun Run race.
-The Rome Marathon gives you the opportunity to explore the […]Rome Marathon 2020 Via dei Fori Imperiali, Roma RM, Italy Rome Italy
+The Rome Marathon gives you the opportunity to explore the beautiful […]Rome Marathon 2021 Via dei Fori Imperiali, Roma RM, Italy Rome Italy

 The Rome Marathon is the largest marathon in Italy.
 Every year it attracts more than 15,000 of local and foreign runners.
 Another 50,000 people participate in the 5km Roma Fun Run race.
 The Rome Marathon gives you the opportunity to explore the beautiful attractions of Italy’s Capital with its robust culture and history.

 Running in the Rome Marathon you will witness an array of historical buildings.The Marathon kicks off at on the Via dei Fori Imperiali in the shadow of the Colosseum, proceeding through the old city’s narrow streets, passing the most famous landmarks of the city such as the Trevi Fountain, St. Peters Square, The Piazza di Spagna, and the Piazza Venezia.

 Rome is the ‘City of Seven Hills’ but the marathon race is usually very flat.
 You can run comfortably and once you make it to the end, a huge crowd will greet you.